 I thought my goal was brilliantly ambitious until I started to listening to Dave Ramsey and realized I could do so much better.
 By March 2017, I had reassessed and set myself a new, even more brilliantly ambitious goal: all of my non-mortgage debt, including my remaining $32k in student loans, by April 2018 (16 months).

 I made the last payment on my student loans—$1,956.48—on May 4th, 2018 (close enough to April that I am calling it a win).
-You can learn how I did it here, and I will cover what I learned from it and what it means to me in other posts.
+You can learn how I did it here.

 Right now, I want to talk about another goal I set for myself at the same time and the progress I have made on it (or lack of progress, to be honest), and what I am going to do about it.